How to Prepare Your Mobile Home Park for Sale

 - Be willing to consider multiple offers and compare them to find the best offers.

-- Set an initial price that offers room for negotiation while still meeting your financial goals.
+- Set an initial price that allows negotiation while meeting your financial goals.

 What Costs Are Involved in Closing?